wp-plugins/jm-twitter-cards/readme.txt

 Stable tag: trunk
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 A plugin meant to simplify Twitter cards integration on WordPress.
-But this is more than just adding markup.
-You can customize your Twitter card
+You can customize your Twitter cards per each post.

 == Description ==

 Once activated the plugin adds Twitter cards on your posts according to your settings.
 Enjoy !
-Compatible with :
-* WP SEO by Yoast (do not check cards option in this plugin if activated)
-* All in One SEO
+Compatible with : WP SEO by Yoast (do not check cards option in this plugin if activated) and All in One SEO

 The plugin allows you to customize your cards per each post.
 But do not activate cards in SEO by Yoast plugin.
 Otherwise markup will be added twice.
 If you choose full customization metabox is now on the right side in your edit.
 It's shorter simply because now twitter account is retrieved from author's profile.